Join Tech Prescient at ET CISO IDAM Summit 2026 | 8 May, Mumbai.

 Zero Trust architecture is based on the principle that threats can emerge from both within and outside the network.
 It mandates ongoing verification of access rather than relying on one-time approvals.
 Access certification reinforces this approach by facilitating periodic and on-demand entitlement reviews, enabling the detection and removal of unauthorized or excessive access before it leads to potential security risks.

-It is almost impossible to manage the principle of least privilege manually for a large number of users.
+It is almost impossible to manage least privilege manually for a large number of users.
 Access certification platforms automate the process by routinely reviewing user access rights, confirming their necessity, and initiating revocation workflows when appropriate, ensuring that least privilege is consistently enforced and maintained across the organization.

 Regulatory compliance frameworks such as SOX, HIPAA, GDPR, and ISO 27001, along with recently introduced regulations like NIS2 and DORA, mandate continuous, periodic, and well-documented access reviews.
 Access certification plays a critical role in meeting these requirements by providing the necessary evidence during security audits.
 Failure to implement these controls can expose organizations to substantial financial penalties and reputational damage.